Abdullah Badruddin: Life before Da'i al-Mutlaq

-Abdullah Badruddin was born in the era of the 47th Da'i al-Mutlaq and his uncle Abdul Qadir Najmuddin.
-A time when the enemies of the Dawoodi Bohra community hatched a conspiracy stating that nas has not been conferred over Abdul Qadir Najmuddin by the 46th Da'i al-Mutlaq Mohammed Badruddin.
-This created a lot of chaos and confusion among members of the community.
-To this allegation his uncle never said anything but just stated that the fifth Da'i al-Mutlaq from him will answer his enemies.
-His uncle travelled extensively amongst the colonies of the members of the Dawoodi Bohra community to teach them, to educate them and also gave the permission to all learned members of the Dawoodi Bohra community to teach the common members as to what the truth is.
-He supported his uncle, so did other learned members of the community.
-Together they were able to bring back many members who had gone astray due to claims by enemies and also increased the faith of those members who stood by his uncle.
-But all these activities caused a great drain on the funds of the Dawoodi Bohra sect and causing the sect to become more indebted.
+Abdullah Badruddin was born during the era of the 47th Da'i al-Mutlaq and his uncle, Abdul Qadir Najmuddin.
+During this period, opponents of the Dawoodi Bohra community alleged that nas had not been conferred on Abdul Qadir Najmuddin by the 46th Da'i al-Mutlaq, Mohammed Badruddin.
+This caused confusion among members of the community.
+In response, his uncle reportedly said only that the fifth Da'i al-Mutlaq after him would answer these claims.
+His uncle travelled extensively among Dawoodi Bohra communities to teach them, and permitted learned members of the community to instruct others on the matter.
+Abdullah Badruddin and other learned members supported his uncle in this effort.
+Together, they were credited with bringing back members who had left over these claims and reinforcing the faith of those who had remained.
+These activities placed a significant financial strain on the Dawoodi Bohra community, increasing its debts.

-When his father became the 48th Da'i al-Mutlaq he also inherited all the debts that was over the Dawoodi Bohra community.
-Those were very enduring times for the Dawoodi Bohra sect.
-At that time he stood firmly by his father and did everything his father asked him to do so as to reduce the debts.
+When his father became the 48th Da'i al-Mutlaq, he also inherited the community's existing debts.

-Then Mohammed Burhanuddin, his cousin brother became the 49th Da'i al-Mutlaq.
-His cousin brother charted out a plan to get the debt ridden Dawoodi Bohra sect out of its dues and free from the shackles of the lenders.
-For that his cousin brother made a fund called 'Dawoodi Fund' with an intention to collect money for paying off the debts.
-Again he took up this task and totally engrossed himself in collecting funds.
-So much so that he would leave early in the morning, hire a carriage and visit shops to collect funds, even at the time of lunch he would continue the work at hand and after coming home he would eat alone.
-Seeing his dedication one of his uncles commented saying that, 'the one whom he is serving day and night doesn't even wait for him (to have food together)', referring to his cousin brother.
+His cousin, Mohammed Burhanuddin, then became the 49th Da'i al-Mutlaq and devised a plan to pay off the community's debts.
+He established a fund called the 'Dawoodi Fund' to collect money for this purpose.
+Abdullah Badruddin took on this task, reportedly leaving early each morning to hire a carriage and visit shops to collect funds, continuing the work through midday and eating alone after returning home.
+One of his uncles is said to have remarked that "the one whom he is serving day and night doesn't even wait for him [to have food together]," referring to his cousin.

-But when his cousin brother conferred nas upon him and he became the 50th Da'i al-Mutlaq of the Dawoodi Bohra sect, the same uncle admitted that the one who serves gets served in return.
+When his cousin later conferred nas upon him and he became the 50th Da'i al-Mutlaq, the same uncle acknowledged that his service had been reciprocated.

-Thus he had the great honor of serving three Da'i al-Mutlaq and also received the grace of becoming the 50th Da'i al-Mutlaq.
+He served under three Da'i al-Mutlaq before becoming the 50th Da'i al-Mutlaq himself.